Pranjali-d/Workplace-Analytics_Dashboard/README.md

 <br>Identifying and understanding differences in how organizations spend their collaboration time can shed light on broader differences between how teams get work done, and can in turn uncover both replicable best practices and areas of opportunity.
 At the same time, spotting patterns between certain types of collaboration and higher or lower after-hours collaboration time can reveal opportunities to improve work-life balance through small changes in the types of collaboration teams utilize.

 Insights:
-<br>- Do any organizations' predominant collaboration modes deviate notably from the other organizations?
-If so, are those differences easily explained by business context, or potentially worth deeper inquiry?
+<br>- Some organizations predominant collaboration modes deviate notably from the other organizations.
+Those differences are easily explained by business context, and is potentially worth of deeper inquiry for improvement.
-<br>- Do any correlations appear to exist between the collaboration types that organizations utilize and the prevalence of after-hours communication within those organizations?
+<br>- Correlations appear to exist between the collaboration types that organizations utilize and the prevalence of after-hours communication within those organizations.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------